magma/magma/docs/readmes/orc8r/deploy_build.md

 type to be provided, which will determine which orc8r modules are deployed.

-### Second option: Publish to a private github repo
+### Second option: Publish to a private Github repo

 We'll build the Orchestrator Helm charts, as well as publish them to a [GitHub repo acting as a Helm chart repo](https://blog.softwaremill.com/hosting-helm-private-repository-from-github-ff3fa940d0b7).